AUDETER: A Large-scale Dataset for Deepfake Audio Detection in Open Worlds: Complete Experimental Results

 \subsection{Detailed Zero-shot Performance}

-We present selected results of open-world detection performance of the baseline methods on the Common Voice and Peoples Speech subsets for both the TTS and Vocoder collections due to space limitations.
+We present selected results of open-world detection performance of the baseline methods on the Crowdsource and UC Congress subsets for both the TTS and Vocoder collections due to space limitations.
 Here, we provide the detailed results for all subsets on both collections.

 \FloatBarrier

 \FloatBarrier